-Graduates from the ADN program, which is approved by the Illinois Department of Financial and Professional Regulation, are eligible to take the licensing examination for Professional Registered Nurses (RN).
-Please note that the Department of Financial and Professional Regulation may take into consideration any felony conviction of the applicant but such a conviction shall not operate as an absolute bar to licensure.
+Graduates from the ADN program, which is approved by the Illinois Department of Financial and Professional Regulation, are eligible to take the licensing examination for professional registered nurses (RNs).
+Please note that the Department of Financial and Professional Regulation may take into consideration any felony conviction of the applicant, but such a conviction shall not operate as an absolute bar to licensure.

 ADN Student Achievement Outcome Data